 How much does it cost?

-Ongoing financial planning starts at $4500 per year.
+Ongoing financial planning starts at $4500 per year for a single person ($6000 for a couple).
 We renew our engagement each year, and subsequent-year fees are usually lower.

 To best align cost with the value you’ll receive, your fee is based on the complexity of your financial situation.
-Some common examples of complexity are stock compensation, couple vs. single, multiple investment accounts, and rental real estate.
+Some common examples of complexity are stock compensation, concentration in a single stock, multiple investment accounts, and rental real estate.
 But surprise me with your very uniquely complex life!
 I will provide a specific fee after our initial consultation.

 Investing isn’t complicated.
 At least, it shouldn’t be.